EtienneAb3d/3Denlive/README.md

 <img src="http://3denlive.com/LatestScreenCopyEN.png?date=2020-12-20"/>

+# Roadmap

+To do: finalise the management of the sound track

 <hr>
 This tool is a demonstration of our know-how.<br/>
 If you are interested in a commercial/industrial AI linguistic project, contact us:<br/>